Share This Guide, Choose Your Platform!

 How to leave Flat Rate scheme

-You can choose to leave the FRS scheme at any time.
+You can choose to leave the FRS scheme at any time during your contracting career.
 In addition, you must leave if you are no longer eligible to be in it.

 When leaving the Flat Rate scheme, you must write to HMRC VAT Registrations.
 Their address is BT VAT, HM Revenue and Customs, BX9 1WR.
 Once they reply, they will confirm your leaving date.

 After leaving the scheme, you must wait 12 months before applying to re-join.